sorrentini2002/Assessing-the-Development-and-the-Performance-of-Digital-Twin-Technologies-in-the-Healthcare-Sector/README.md

 Department: *DIAG - Sapienza University of Rome*

 ## Project Date
-**1st deadline : 27 April 2025**
+**1st deadline : 23 May 2025**

 ---

 ## Abstract
 This project systematically reviews the role of **Digital Twin (DT)** technologies in the healthcare sector.
-Using a PRISMA-aligned selection methodology, we analyze 20 peer-reviewed studies across various clinical domains: surgery, oncology, cardiology, neurology, mental health, and chronic disease management.
+Using a PRISMA-aligned selection methodology, we analyze 30 peer-reviewed studies across various clinical domains: surgery, oncology, cardiology, neurology, mental health, and chronic disease management.
 The review identifies key applications, benefits, challenges, and future research directions.
+A cost-benefit analysis is also carried out over a 5-year time horizon to quantify the actual economic results in the adoption of these technologies in fields such as Oncology and Surgery.

 **Keywords:** Digital Twins, Computational Modeling, Clinical Decision-Making, Healthcare Innovation, Precision Medicine, Medical Technology